grafana/tempo/docs/sources/tempo/configuration/_index.md

     # Disables write extension with inactive ingesters.
 Use this along with ingester.lifecycler.unregister_on_shutdown = true
     #  note that setting these two config values reduces tolerance to failures on rollout b/c there is always one guaranteed to be failing replica
     [extend_writes: <bool>]

+    # Optional.
+    # Configures the time sent back in a gRPC RetryInfo struct when Tempo returns a GRPC ResourceExhausted.
+If this
+    # parameter is set to 0 the client may not retry ResourceExhausted errors.
+    [retry_after_on_resource_exhausted: <duration> | default = '1s' ]
 ```

 ## Ingester